MarlerLab/CaliforniaMouseDLC/README.md

 ### Install
 Correct CUDA library needs to be downloaded for GPU access.
+DeepLabCut is better to be install separately (git clone version 2.2.0.6 and move library to project source.
+Other version may not be compatible).

 ```bash
 pip install -r requirements.txt
 ```

 ### Usage
+The project is run on Windows environment.
 ```bash
 # intialize project
 python dlc_init.py --video_dir [VIDEO_DIRECTORY]